dhis2/dhis2-docs/src/developer/web-api/tracker.md

 > remove an attribute from a tracked entity or enrollment, set the `value` to `null` [see
 > example](#delete-attribute-values).
 >
-> In the context of the tracker, we refer to `Tracked Entity Attributes` and `Tracked Entity
+> In the context of tracker, we refer to `Tracked Entity Attributes` and `Tracked Entity Attribute
-> Attribute Values` simply as attributes.
-However, it's important to note that attributes and
+> Values` simply as attributes.
+However, it's important to note that attributes and attribute values
-> attribute values are also concepts within metadata.
-Therefore, distinguishing between tracker
+> are also concepts within metadata.
+Therefore, distinguishing between tracker attributes and
-> attributes and metadata attributes is essential.
-In the tracker API, you can reference metadata
+> metadata attributes is essential.
+In the tracker API, you can reference metadata attributes by
-> attributes by specifying the `idScheme` (see [request
+> specifying the `idScheme` on import (see [request
-> parameters](#webapi_tracker_import_request_parameters) for more information).
+> parameters](#webapi_tracker_import_request_parameters)) and event export.

-### Data Values
+### Data Values { #webapi_tracker_data_values }

 While attributes describe a tracked entity, data values describe an event.